The Shape of Full Configuration Interaction to Come: TOC Graphic

 Figure \ref{extrap_fig} presents extrapolations of correlation energies, obtained by a weighted fit of the total results to either a linear or quadratic polynomial in the perturbative correction.
 The weight function used is the inverse square of said correction, as a proxy of the uncertainty associated with the individual data points~\bibnote{The {\texttt{polyfit()}} least-squares polynomial fitting function of the {\texttt{NumPy}} Python module was used throughout in all extrapolations.}.
 The results of each method span an interval, indicating the variance with respect to the number of points used in the extrapolations; in the linear extrapolations, between 2--4 points are used, whereas between 4--6 points are used in the quadratic fits.
 By comparing the results in-between the left and right panels of Figure \ref{extrap_fig}, we note that---at least for this system---the extrapolated correlation energies appear very sensitive to the combination of functional form and number of data points.
 The linear extrapolations are observed to vary the least, while quadratic fits may improve (or deteriorate) results in some cases with respect to what is nowadays regarded as a best estimate, $\Delta E \approx -863$ m$E_{\text{H}}$~\cite{eriksen_benzene_jpcl_2020}.
 Finally, the quality of an extrapolated result appears not to be directly correlated with the size of the involved extrapolation distance, that is, the extent to which a method relies on extrapolation procedures.
-For instance, the CIPSI and FCCR methods exhibit similar extrapolation distances, yet the uncertainty in their linear extrapolations are vastly different.
-Unlike for CIPSI, quadratically extrapolated FCCR results are absent in Figure \ref{extrap_fig} as only a limited number (4) of FCCR data points have been published to date~\cite{ten_no_fccr_arxiv_2020}.\\
+For instance, the CIPSI and FCCR methods exhibit roughly similar extrapolation distances of $-13$ m$E_{\text{H}}$ (CIPSI) and $-6$/$-8$ m$E_{\text{H}}$ (FCCR(MP/EN))---despite a pronounced difference in the compactness of the primary correlation space (168M determinants versus 230k CC amplitudes in the largest CIPSI and FCCR calculations, respectively)---yet the uncertainty in their linear extrapolations is vastly different.
+Unlike for CIPSI, quadratically extrapolated FCCR results are absent in Figure \ref{extrap_fig} as only a limited number (4) of FCCR data points have been published to date~\cite{ten_no_fccr_jpcl_2020}.\\